kionsoftware/terraform-provider-kion/importer-script/README.md

 This only applies to the names of the files kept in the import directory, and the values of some fields.
 It will not rename anything in Kion.

+## Handling of OUs and Projects

+In addition to Cloud Access Roles, this script imports the OUs and Projects themselves as `kion_ou` and `kion_project` resources.
+These are written to the `ou` and `project` sub-directories (created automatically), one `.tf` file per resource.

+### OUs

+OUs are imported fully.
+The root OU (the one with no parent) is skipped, because it cannot be managed as a Terraform child resource.

+### Projects (best-effort)

+Projects are imported on a best-effort basis because the Kion API does not return everything the `kion_project` resource requires:

+- `permission_scheme_id` is **not** returned by the API.
+A placeholder value is written with a `# TODO` comment.
+You must set the correct scheme ID before running `terraform apply`.
+- Owners are inferred from the project's permission mapping (the Admin app role).
+  Where no owners can be inferred, a `# TODO` comment is written and a warning is printed. `kion_project` requires at least one owner, so you must fill these in.
+- Budgets and funding are **not** imported (a `# NOTE` comment is left in each file).
+Add them manually if you intend to manage them via Terraform.

+Because of the above, generated project files will not produce a clean `terraform plan` until the `TODO` items are resolved.

 ## Handling of Cloud Access Roles

 This script will create sub-directories in the `cloud-access-role-ou` and `cloud-access-role-project` directories for each of the OUs and projects found in Kion that have locally applied Cloud Access Roles.